shellape/ossh/README.md

 * For choosing the first entry from the overview you can simply hit enter.
 * "[--]" in the overview implies that all following entries come from the history file.
+* Passing the parameter [-l|--list] just lists the connection overview without asking for a connection id.
+* Passing the parameter [-a|--auto] provides the possibility to auto login if there is only one unique current connection instead of printing the overview and asking for a connection id.
 * If you know what the overview looks like you can pass the id direclty, e.g. "ossh 1" or "ossh 4"
-* Passing the parameter [-a|--auto] provides the possibility to auto login if there is only one unique current connection instead of printing the overview.
 * There are global variables in the script header.
 Read the script's comment about the variable $EXCLUDE_RE for further information.
 Default values:
 ```
 HIST_FILE=~/.ossh_history
 MAX_HIST_LINES=6
-EXCLUDE_RE=
+EXCLUDE_RE='sshfs|scp'
 ```

 Known Problems